-- The proposed residential lot shall not be located within a Future Urban Growth Area designation as identified on Schedule C-3, and referred to in Chapter 4.0, Growth Management Policies. - New or expanded non-farm rural residential lots shall be as small as is practical in order to preserve the County's agricultural land base.
-Severance proposals to create new or expanded lots for non-farm rural residential development will generally not exceed 0.8 hectares (2 acres).
-Proposals seeking to create parcels larger than this area limit will only be permitted where it can be demonstrated that the additional area is required to accommodate individual on-site water services and/or individual on-site sewage services, has topographic limitations for agricultural use, or is physically separated from the remainder of the farm by significant natural heritage features and areas and/or watercourses.
-In no case shall a new or expanded non-farm rural residential lot exceed 1 hectare (2.5 acres) in area.
+IN FUTURE URBAN GROWTH AREAS Non-farm rural residential lots shall be as small as is practical in order to preserve the County's agricultural land base.
+Severance proposals to create new or expanded lots for non-farm rural residential development will generally not exceed 0.8 ha (2 acres).
+Proposals seeking to create lots larger than this area limit will only be considered where it can be demonstrated that the additional area is required to accommodate individual on-site water services and individual on-site sewage services, the lands have topographic limitations for agricultural use or are physically separated from the remainder of the farm by significant natural heritage features and areas and/or watercourses, or to conserve cultural heritage resources.
+In no case shall a new or expanded non-farm rural residential lot exceed 1 ha (2.5 acres) in area.